-When Lee and I were LDS, we strived hard to attain to the celestial glory because we were taught that if we were worthy enough, we would live together with our family forever in this kingdom.
-But when Lee began to have questions and doubts about Mormonism, my hopes for our family being together in eternity began to fall apart.
+Mormons strive hard to attain to the Celestial glory because they are taught that if they are worthy enough, they will live together with their families forever in this Kingdom.
+But when one member of their family begins to question and doubt Mormonism, their hopes for their family being together forever in eternity falls apart.

-Lee was sitting right next to me when our Bishop said to me in his office, “Don’t worry if Lee leaves Mormonism, we can find a worthy priesthood holder for you.”
+One Mormon woman was sitting right next to her doubting husband when her bishop said to her as they were meeting with him in his office, “Don’t worry if your husband leaves Mormonism, we can find a worthy priesthood holder for you.”

-I was shocked!
-I didn’t want him to find a new husband for me.
-I wanted him to answer Lee’s questions so that we could stay together as a family in heaven.
-Eventually Lee’s questions became my questions and we learned that the reason our Bishop couldn’t answer our questions was because there are no good answers for the problems in Mormonism.
+She was shocked!
+She didn’t want him to find a new husband for her.
+She wanted him to answer his questions so that they could stay together as a family in heaven.
+Eventually, her husband’s questions became her questions and together they learned that the reason their bishop couldn’t answer their questions was because there are no good answers for the problems in Mormonism.

-Since we’ve left the LDS Church, we’ve learned that heaven is not divided in to 3 Kingdoms that will separate unworthy family members from each other.
-The Bible teaches that all of us have sinned and fall short of the glory of God (Romans 3:23), and it is by our faith in Jesus Christ that makes us all able to live together forever in one Kingdom of Heaven (Romans 6:23; Matthew 25:46).
+Leaving Mormonism and embracing the biblical gospel, former Mormons learn that heaven is not divided in to three kingdoms that will separate unworthy family members from each other.
+The Bible teaches that no one is worthy of heaven because all of us have sinned and fallen short of the glory of God (Romans 3:23), so it is by faith in Christ’s payment for sin that we can become worthy to live together forever in the only kingdom of heaven (Romans 6:23; Matthew 25:46).

-When the Bible speaks of three Heavens, it is only referring to, the sky – one heaven (Genesis 1:20, Revelation 19:17), space – the second heaven (Psalm 19:1), and God’s Kingdom, the third heaven (2 Corinthians 12:2).
-By distorting the gospel, Mormonism cannot be consider Christian.
+When the Bible speaks of three heavens, it is only referring to the sky — the first heaven (Genesis 1:20, Revelation 19:17), space — the second heaven (Psalm 19:1), and God’s kingdom — the third heaven (2 Corinthians 12:2).
+Because Mormonism distorts the gospel by teaching people to earn heaven through their works, it cannot be considered Christian.

 The Mormon idea that marriage can extend into eternity was disputed by the teachings of Christ.
 In Matthew 22:29-30, when Jesus was told about a woman who had been married to seven husbands on the earth, he was asked: